Generated at: 2026-05-16 05:52:53

 We decided to implement the solution after verifying its various capabilities, such as the wealth of information available and the ability to conduct detailed analysis of companies we are currently approaching.

 uSonar's corporate data includes information such as industry, business sector, and company size, which has made it easier to establish a common understanding across departments, such as confirming, "This company belongs to this industry and this segment."
-As a result, discussions regarding which companies should be prioritized for outreach have become smoother, leading to improved accuracy in our inside sales activities.
+As a result, discussions regarding which companies should be prioritized for outreach have become smoother, leading to improved precision in our inside sales activities.

 Furthermore, the "Story" feature allows us to categorize companies from various perspectives, such as "companies expanding overseas," "companies with fiscal year-ends in March/June," "companies with increasing expense reports," and "companies with growing profits."
 I see great potential in being able to send optimal outreach emails tailored to the specific characteristics of each company based on these classifications.